 The Cursor Stability isolation level extends READ COMMITTED locking behavior for SQL cursors by adding a new read operation for Fetch from a cursor, rc (meaning read cursor), and requiring that a lock be held on the current item of the cursor.
 The lock is held until the cursor moves or is closed, possibly by a commit.
-Naturally, the Fetching transaction can update the row, and in that case a write lock will held on the row until the transaction commits, even after the cursor moves on with a subsequent Fetch.
-A rc1[x] and later w1[x] precludes an intervening w2[x].
-Therefore phenomenon P4 is prevented in this case.
+Naturally, the Fetching transaction can update the row (wc), and in that case a write lock will be held on the row until the transaction commits.